Are there any age limits for Rover Scouts?

 Do I have to be away from home often?

-You will have to be away from home if you are camping or on an expedition.
-How often you camp is really up to you.
-Not everyone has to go for camps either, though camping in the outdoors is a great experience!
+You will have to be away from home if you are camping.
+How often you camp is probably up to you.

 Are there opportunities for overseas trips?